 What is Demon?

-A demon is a supernatural being, typically affiliated with darkness, prevailing historically in theology, myth, literature, mythicism, occultism, and fantasy.
+A demon is a supernatural being, affiliated with darkness, prevailing historically in theology, myth, literature, mythicism, occultism, and fantasy.

 As well as in media such as films, comic books, television series, video games, and animation.
 According to the Ancient Greek terminologies, a ‘Daemon’ means a divine or spiritual superiority.